Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

-// ✅ The fix — one query, then map lookup
+// GOOD: the fix is one query, then map lookup

 Set<Id> accountIds = new Map<Id, Account>(Trigger.new).keySet();